CtrlK

 Workflow Clarity

-The five-step workflow is clearly sequenced and logically ordered, but lacks explicit validation checkpoints and feedback loops.
-There's no step to verify that normalization succeeded, no validation after deduplication, and no verification that distributed indicators were accepted by consuming systems.
-For a pipeline involving batch operations and data transformation, this absence of validation caps the score.
+The five-step workflow is clearly sequenced and logically ordered, but it lacks explicit validation checkpoints and feedback loops.
+There's no 'verify the ingestion succeeded' step, no error handling for failed API calls beyond mentioning backoff, and no validation that STIX conversion produced valid objects before distribution.
+For a pipeline involving batch operations and system integrations, this is a significant gap.

 2 / 3